iredonarif/LearnWSO2/README.md

 ## How to start ?
 * Java
 * Maven
-* WSO2 Integration Studo (IDE for development & drap and drop)
+* WSO2 Integration Studo (IDE for development & drag and drop)
 * Postman / Curl (or any other Api testing tool)

 ## Note